urda/website/_posts/2010-10-15-add-some-descriptions-to-enumerations.md

 ---
 Enumerations in C# allow you to group common constants together inside a piece of code.
 They are often used for determining a system state, flag state, or other constant conditions throughout the program.
 Usually enums are not formatted for "pretty" displaying to the end user.
 However you can use a little C# magic to make them behave better with descriptions!

-In order to add descriptions to the desired enum, you&#8217;ll need to declare **using System.ComponentModel;** at the top of your source file.
+In order to add descriptions to the desired enum, you'll need to declare **using System.ComponentModel;** at the top of your source file.
 This will help with simplifying the definitions later on.
-So first let&#8217;s lay out an enum:
+So first let's lay out an enum:

 <pre class="brush: csharp; title: ; notranslate" title="">enum MyColors
 {